 “Angel Of My Life” isn’t great (Especially the hook, I hate that s**t), but when you combine the patriotic instrumental that powers it and both Max and French’s plucky verses to the equation (Especially Max’s verse), you get a track that feels as cinematic as a Tarantino movie (That’s a stretch, but I’m doing my best to get you to listen to this s**t).
-I especially love how Max talks about his determination to never give up on reaching success, even willing to take on courts and foes on his verse.
+I especially love how Max talks about his determination to never give up on reaching success (He’s even willing to take on courts and foes in the process).
 Bless his heart for being an optimistic n***a!

 2. YES YA’LL